amartincolby/Rust-Quick-Guide/README.md

     function call, while the await is not exactly that.
 It is a keyword and is semantically similar to the `await` being before the function call as in JavaScript.
 Under the covers, it transforms the code.
-The `.await` you see is syntactic sugar */
+The `.await` you see is syntactic sugar.
+Fundamentally, the await subscribes to a publisher.
+If the value is ready, it is returned immediately, and if it is not, the caller "subscribes" to the async function. */

     /*** Closures ***/

+    // There are two ways to write async closures: the old way, found below, and
+    // the new way, which became stable in Rust 1.85.

+    // The old way.
+    let async_closure_old = || async { String::from("Got data!") };

-    // The below is technically unstable.
+    // The new way.

-    // Or maybe it is stable now?
-I am researching as I write. let async_closure = async || println!("Got data!");
+    let async_closure_new = async || String::from("Got more data!");

+    // Calling them is identical.
+    let get_data = async_closure_old().await;
+    let get_more_data = async_closure_new().await;

+    /* Before the new way stabilized, the old way was the workaround and is common in codebases.

-    /* The below is the accepted current solution but is fundamentally different to the above.
-In the above, the function is not run and thus no stack space is allocated.
-In the below, the function _does_ run, but it immediately returns a block wrapped with a future.
-The performance difference is likely tiny, but worth noting. */
+    While the old way is fine, it is fundamentally different from a true async closure.
+In the new way, the function is not run and thus no stack space is allocated.
+In the old way, the function _does_ run, but it immediately returns a block wrapped with a future.
+The performance difference is likely tiny, but the new way is now the idiomatic form.
+This elaboration will be removed at some point when the old way passes into history. */

-    let async_closure = || async { String::from("More data!") };

     /*** Blocks ***/